-The Master of Science degree in Applied Criminology is an academically-based program that has an applied focus on two primary areas:
+The Master of Science degree in Applied Criminology is an academically-based program that has an applied focus on three primary areas:

+- 1. General

-- 1. management, and - 2. policy.
+- 2. CJ Administration & Management

+- 3. Homeland Security

 The program is designed to meet the needs of students wishing to pursue administrative careers or other promotional opportunities in the criminal justice field or for students who wish to increase their knowledge of the criminal justice system.